 Federal Communications Commission Uses Gurobi Optimization

-Operations research used to repurpose wireless spectrum, generating nearly $20 Billion in revenue with $7.3 Billion used to reduce federal deficit
+Operations research used to repurpose wireless spectrum, generating nearly 20 Billion U.S. dollars in revenue with 7.3 Billion U.S. dollars used to reduce federal deficit

-Beaverton, OR (January 8th, 2019) – Gurobi Optimization, LLC today announced the Federal Communications Commission (FCC) used the Gurobi Optimizer to conduct the world’s first two-sided “incentive auction” to meet the exploding demand for wireless services by reclaiming valuable low-band electromagnetic spectrum from TV broadcasters.
-This unique and unprecedented auction generated nearly $20 billion in revenue from wireless providers of which $7.3 billion will go to the U.S. Treasury to reduce the federal deficit.
+Beaverton, OR (January 8th, 2019) – Gurobi Optimization, LLC today announced the Federal Communications Commission (FCC) used the Gurobi Optimizer to conduct the world’s first two-sided „incentive auction“ to meet the exploding demand for wireless services by reclaiming valuable low-band electromagnetic spectrum from TV broadcasters.
+This unique and unprecedented auction generated nearly 20 billion U.S. dollars in revenue from wireless providers of which 7.3 billion U.S. dollars will go to the U.S. Treasury to reduce the federal deficit.
 In recognition for utilizing this revolutionary approach, INFORMS, the largest international association for operations research and analytics professionals, presented the FCC with its esteemed 2018 Franz Edelman Award for Achievement in Advanced Analytics, Operations Research and Management Science.

 - A distributed optimization solver to address all optimization problems using the Gurobi Optimizer, combined with a set of custom heuristics and decomposition approaches to determine optimal or near-optimal solutions for each problem.